HarsGans/HarsGans/README.md

 - 👀 I’m interested in coding and design
 - 🌱 I’m currently learning how to be helpful to everyone
 - 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me on instragram @HarsGans and on whatsapp +6289519394642
+- 📫 How to reach me on instragram @Eleggor Or discord @Harlts
+- 🎯 Currently focusing on Roblox GFX Design and Website

 <!---
 HarsGans/HarsGans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.